 - Pump Prices Will Drop: The specific excise taxes on petrol and diesel are being removed or reduced.

-- Net Result: While you now pay a separate Road Tax fee, the cost of filling up your rental car at the gas station will generally be lower than in previous years.
+- Net Result: While you now pay a separate Road Tax fee based on usage, the cost per liter of filling up your rental car at the gas station will generally be lower than in previous years.

 Critical Information: What is NOT Included